theobald-software/theobald-software.github.io/content/_en/xtract-universal/automation/call-via-commandline.md

 |Return the timestamp of an extraction |`xu.exe -n <name> -o wait=false 1>>false_output1.txt 2>>false_output2.txt`|

 {: .box-tip }
-**Tip:** The XU server offers further functionalities e.g., checking the status of an (asynchronous) extraction, receiving logs or metadara of an extraction, etc. These functionalities are only available vie [Webservices](./call-via-webservice#weitere-webservices), not via the command line tool.
+**Tip:** The XU server offers further functionalities e.g., checking the status of an (asynchronous) extraction, receiving logs or metadara of an extraction, etc. These functionalities are only available via [Webservices](./call-via-webservice#weitere-webservices).

 #### Related Links
 - [Call via Script](./call-via-script)